artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module2/README.md

       ![image](https://github.com/user-attachments/assets/c7c58d6c-b1ea-4f50-9b1d-03850db7ba97)

-    * When you need to regenerate the binary of the simulator to debug your changes, you can follow the instructions provided in Chapter 7 of the Getting Started Guide.
+    * When you need to regenerate the binary of the simulator to debug your changes, you can follow the instructions provided in Chapter 7 of the Getting Started Guide of the RVfpga package (document ```RVfpgaEH1/RVfpga/Documents/RVfpga_GettingStartedGuide.pdf```).

 8. In case you need it, you can find more theoretical details about the RVfpga I/O System in Labs 6 to 10 of the full package.
 You can also find the solutions to most of these exercises at ```RVfpgaEH1/RVfpga/Labs/RVfpgaLabsSolutions/Modified_RVfpgaSystem```.